bruceravel/demeter/documentation/Athena/analysis/pca.rst

    The PCA tool.

-The operational concept for the PCA tool makes use of the standard Athena group selection tools.
+The operational concept for the PCA tool makes use of the standard :demeter:`athena` group selection tools.
 The ensemble of marked groups are used as the data on which the PCA will be performed.
 The selected group (i.e.  the one highlighted in the group list) can be either reconstructed or target transformed.
 The relevant controls will be enabled or disabled depending on whether the selected group is marked (and therefore one of the data sets in the PCA) or not (and therefore a subject for target transformation).

 Clicking the :quoted:`Perform PCA` button will perform normalization on all the data as needed, then perform the components analysis.
 Upon completion,